Help >>Payments and top ups>> Why am I paying more than I expected for my energy?

 - Your appliances are using more energy than you realise.

-- You haven’t allowed for the 5% VAT or standing charges we also take from the credit on your meter.
+- Standing charges we also take from the credit on your meter.

 - Some debt has built up on the meter.